Treatments

 Magnetotransduction Therapy (EMTT)

-Magnetotransduction therapy or extracorporeal magnetotransduction therapy (EMTT) is a non-surgical treatment device that uses a high-frequency magnetic field to treat various musculoskeletal diseases.
+Magnetotransduction therapy or extracorporeal magnetotransduction therapy (EMTT) is a non-surgical therapy device that uses a high-frequency magnetic field to manage various musculoskeletal diseases.
 EMTT is an advanced form of traditional pulsed electromagnetic field (PEMF) therapy, generating higher energy and deep penetration of up to 18cm.

 Radial Pressure Wave Therapy at Straits Podiatry